Things to Do in Harare

 When to Visit

 Harare enjoys a subtropical highland climate with distinct wet and dry seasons.
 The ideal time to visit is during the dry season (May-October) when temperatures range from 15-25°C (59-77°F), humidity is low, and rainfall minimal.
 May and June offer perfect weather with sunny days and cool nights, while July-August can be chilly (10-23°C/50-73°F) requiring warm clothing.
 September-October see temperatures rising to 25-30°C (77-86°F) but remain comfortable with low humidity.
 The wet season (November-April) brings higher temperatures (20-30°C/68-86°F), afternoon thunderstorms, and 600-900mm annual rainfall, mostly between December-February.
 While landscape turns lush and green, some rural roads become impassable.
 Peak season pricing (May-October) sees accommodation rates 30-40% higher than wet season rates.
-Key festivals include the Harare International Festival of the Arts (HIFA) in May, featuring world-class performances, and the Zimbabwe International Trade Fair in August.
+Key festivals include the Harare International Festival of the Arts (HIFA) in May, featuring excellent performances, and the Zimbabwe International Trade Fair in August.
 Adventure travelers might prefer the wet season for dramatic landscapes and 25% lower costs, while first-time visitors should stick to the dry months for optimal accessibility and weather conditions.

 Harare location map